iamS1lly/RAGE-Watermark-Remover/README.md

+> [!CAUTION]
+> DUE TO THIS BEING A OPEN SOURCE TOOL YOU SHOULD NOT DOWNLOAD UN-MARKED ASI FILES FROM OTHER USERS WITHOUT CONFIRMING SOURCE!!!!!

 # FiveM Watermark Text Remover!

 This is made to just remove the on-screen watermarking text, for any comments or concerns and or bugs contact me on discord at s1lly.devs